davicenna/davicenna.github.io/README.md

 [Home](./)&nbsp;&nbsp;&nbsp;[Resume](assets/CV.pdf)&nbsp;&nbsp;&nbsp;[Other](./other.html)&nbsp;&nbsp;&nbsp;[Gallery](./gallery.html)

 ## About
-I am a Master of Economic Policy student at the Research School of Economics, The Australian National University, and a recipient of the LPDP scholarship by Indonesia's Ministry of Finance.
-My current research interest lies in the area of development economics and labour economics.
-I am currently exploring the effects of early life exposure to air pollution from the 1997 Indonesian forest fires on cognitive development and mental health for my masters research project.
+I am a recent masters graduate from the Research School of Economics, The Australian National University, and I was a recipient of the LPDP scholarship by Indonesia's Ministry of Finance.
+My current research interest lies in the area of labour economics and development economics.

 ## Education
 - Master of Economic Policy - The Australian National University (ANU) (_2023 - 2024_)